radioCKUT/digital-logsheets/README.md

 This application aims to serve the following CKUT 90.3FM stakeholders:

 1. Programmers: More convenient reporting of program content as required by station policy
-2. Station directors: Quicker tracking and monitoring of airplay statistics
+2. Station directors: Greater logsheet completeness, more timely logsheet submission, and quicker tracking and monitoring of airplay statistics
 3. Listeners: Find out what content was played during a specific time on-air

 It will also reduce paper waste created by the current paper system.
 In its first iteration, programmers should be able to complete all their logging via the application (i.e. they won't need to log any segments on a paper logsheet any more).